-272 Marlborough was designed by architect William Whitney Lewis and built in1883 as the home of iron merchant Nelson Slater Bartlett and his wife, Isabel Hazard (Bullock) Bartlett.
+272 Marlborough was designed by architect William Whitney Lewis and built in 1883 by David Connery, mason, as the home of iron merchant Nelson Slater Bartlett and his wife, Isabel Hazard (Bullock) Bartlett.

 The land for 272 Marlborough was the western 26 feet of a 50 foot wide lot originally sold by the Commonwealth of Massachusetts in 1880 by privately-negotiated sale (not at public auction).
 Nelson Bartlett’s mother, Mary Eliza (Meads) Bartlett, the widow of Matthew Bartlett, either was the original purchaser or acquired the right to purchase the land.
 She took title to the land from the Commonwealth on October 30, 1884, after the house at 272 Marlborough was completed.
 She lived 227 Commonwealth, across the alley from 272 Marlborough, which was built at about the same time.